The following links include some of the available resources specifically targeted to dropout prevention and recovery.

 Communities In Schools is a dropout prevention program that uses a student case management system and coordinates community resources to help students successfully learn, stay in school and prepare for life.

-Diplomas and Dropouts (outside source)
+Education Weekly's Diplomas Count (outside source)

 The annual Diplomas Count issue of Education Week, produced by the Editorial Projects in Education Research Center focuses on college readiness, provides a guide to key issues, debates and developments on the topic.
-On the Web site, you will find a link to the press kit and will also be able to access a variety of special Web-only features.

 Dropout Recovery Resource Guide (PDF)